 As if that's not bad enough, American healthcare is in the process of becoming less available with fewer people insured at higher prices thanks to the GOP obsession with completely repealing Obamacare instead of fixing it.
 When they found it impossible to do that they destabilized the insurance markets so it would collapse on its own, hurting countless Americans.
-The GOP is all for repealing the individual mandate and letting people decide whether they want insurance.
-That sounds great until one realizes that unless that uninsured person is wealthy others end up paying their medical bills if they get a serious illness or injury.
+The GOP is hell bent on repealing the individual mandate and letting people decide whether they want insurance.
+That sounds great until one realizes that the rest of us end up paying the medical bills of uninsured persons when they get a serious illness or injury.
 It's the height if irresponsibility.
-Somehow the rest of the developed world has managed to have universal healthcare for decades while America took a small and imperfect step forward and now leaps to the back of the line again.
+Somehow the rest of the developed world has managed to have universal healthcare for decades while America took one small and imperfect step forward.
+Now we are fighting to get to the back of the line again.
 That's a real shame.

 At the moment it looks like the huge deficit generated by the GOP budget will be paid for by robbing Social Security, safety nets for the poor, and "Meals on Wheels" that feeds house-bound senior citizens.
 Among the deficit ballooning items in the budget are a huge increase in military spending.
 In case you don't know it, we already spend more than the next 7 countries combined on our military, and that's before any increase.

 H.R.
 861 to terminate the Environmental Protection Agency: https://www.congress.gov/bill/115th-congress/house-bill/861?r=10